Sayantan-stack/knowledge-base/README.md

  guide’s intro.
  * Any usage you encourage is completely legal and respects good practices and security standards.
- * Content is your own and doesn’t include any copyrighted content (including images).
+ * Content is your own and doesn’t include any copyrighted content (including the images).
 Your proposal should be exclusively published on our website.

 Please also keep in mind that we’re mainly interested in how-to guides on